flatironinstitute/kachery-p2p/README.md

 where `<name-of-node>` is a node label for display purposes and `<url-or-path-to-yaml-file>` points to a configuration file.
 To get started you may use this example configuration file:
 `https://gist.githubusercontent.com/magland/9b858ee9dae97db9879826316fa2ba52/raw/kachery-example1.yaml`

-This example configuration points to a couple of bootstrap nodes which are used to assist with node discovery and specifies that we join the `example1-zXk8tk` channel.
-Any other node configured with this same file will become a member of this same channel.
+This example configuration points to a couple of bootstrap nodes which are used to assist with node discovery and specifies that we join a couple of channels including the `example1-zXk8tk` channel.
+Any other node configured with this same file will become a member of these same channels.

 Keep this daemon running in a terminal.
 You may want to use [tmux](https://github.com/tmux/tmux/wiki) or a similar tool to keep this daemon running even if the terminal is closed.

-Other more advanced options are available, such as specifying specifying listen ports (see below).
+Other more advanced options are available, such as specifying listen ports (see below).

 ### File Transfer